SirPepe/ornament/Readme.md

 ### `@connected()`

-**Method decorator** that causes decorated class methods to run when the component connects to the DOM  and the component's `connectedCallback()` fires:
+**Method and class field decorator** that causes decorated class methods to run when the component connects to the DOM  and the component's `connectedCallback()` fires:

 ```javascript
 import { define, connected } from "@sirpepe/ornament";